AdamTovatt/NetlifyDnsManager/README.md

   DOMAIN_04=subdomain.anotherdomain.net
   ```

+> [!TIP]
+> You can have as many domains and subdomains you want in this list.
+As long as the variable name starts with "DOMAIN" it will be included in the list of domains to set.
+Remember that all domains and subdomains included here will be configured to point to your own public ip.

 ### CHECK_INTERVAL (Optional)
 - **Default**: 1800 seconds (30 minutes)
 - **Description**: Interval in seconds between DNS checks and updates
 - **Example**: `CHECK_INTERVAL=3600` (1 hour)

+A smaller value can be configured to check for changes more often.
+For example, a value of `300` would mean every five minutes and would not be a problem for the cpu usage, memory nor the external apis used to check your public ip address.

 ### ENABLE_LOGGING (Optional)
 - **Default**: true
 - **Description**: Whether to enable console logging for information level output.
 Errors will always be logged.
-A value of true here is nice when setting up the service for the first time but can then later be changed to false to not flood the logs.
 - **Example**: `ENABLE_LOGGING=true`

+> [!TIP]
+> A value of true for ENABLE_LOGGING is nice when setting up the service for the first time to see detailed output of what's happening to confirm everything is working as it should.
+This can then later be changed to false to not flood the logs over time.

 ## Configuration